Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ## Loading Structured Data into Snowflake: CSVs ##

 Duration: 8
+### What are Micro-partitions?

+Before loading the data, it is worth knowing how the data is stored in Snowflake

+All data in Snowflake tables is automatically divided into micro-partitions, which are contiguous units of storage.
+Each micro-partition contains between 50 MB and 500 MB of uncompressed data (note that the actual size in Snowflake is smaller because data is always stored compressed).
+Groups of rows in tables are mapped into individual micro-partitions, organized in a columnar fashion.
+This size and structure allows for extremely granular pruning of very large tables, which can be comprised of millions, or even hundreds of millions, of micro-partitions.

+Snowflake stores metadata about all rows stored in a micro-partition, including:

+The range of values for each of the columns in the micro-partition.

+The number of distinct values.

+Additional properties used for both optimization and efficient query processing.

+> For more information about micro partition [tables-clustering-micropartitions](https://docs.snowflake.com/en/user-guide/tables-clustering-micropartitions)

 Let's start by preparing to load structured `.csv` data into Snowflake.